Wednesday 13 May 2020

 RTC 1

 A1.
-The second road gave the traveller the better claim.
+The second road gave the traveller the better claim because it was grassy and less tiring.

 A2.
 The road claimed that since it is covered with fresh leaves and grass, he will feel less tired when he walks on it.